Overview: Build your deck using composite and other low-upkeep materials

 Boards with dark colors can get blistering hot when the sun is beating down on them.
 If you like to go barefoot, consider a lighter color.

 Hide composite ends by mitering joints around the deck perimeter.
 Add extra joists for support as needed.

 Many PVC and composite decking products are not the same color all the way through, so you’ll want to cover the ends.
 One solution is to “picture frame” the deck by installing deck boards around the perimeter.
 A picture frame creates a professional look but does require some additional framing.
 One way to support the perimeter boards is to add an extra joist 5-1/2 in. away from the outside joist and then install a 2×6 on its side between the two joists.

 Lay butyl tape over the joist tops to help prevent rot.

 Pressure-treated lumber is rot-resistant, not rot-proof.
 Two places our pros often see deterioration are along the top edge, where the decking traps moisture, and in between two joists that have been sandwiched together.
 Rolling butyl tape over the top of the joists will add years to your deck’s framing.
 Choose a dark-colored tape; shiny silver and white are noticeable between the gaps.
 A 4-in. x 75-ft. roll will cost you about $20 at a home center.

-If you’re planning to replace old wood decking with PVC or composite, measure the joist spacing first.
-Most deck joists are centered 16 in. apart, which is the maximum span for most low-maintenance decking.
+If you’re planning to replace old wood decking with PVC or composite, measure the deck joist spacing first.
+Most deck joists are centered 16 in. apart, which is the maximum deck joist spacing for most low-maintenance decking.
 If you plan to install your decking at a 45-degree angle, your joists may need to be 12 in. apart.
 You may also have to install more stair stringers.
 Check your product specs, and talk to your local building official before you buy.

 Avoid random splices